 File transfers are handled via the SFTP protocol and the terminal session uses the X server system.
 The tool can be extended by plug-ins, which allow connections with other protocols, such as tunneling with HTTPS and you can also add on SSL.

 The mRemoteNG tool is free and the code is available for download because this is an open source project.
 This program is a fork of the original mRemote system.
 The name of mRemote denotes “multi-remote” sessions.
 So, that tells you that it is possible to create several remote terminal sessions with this tool.
-As with many other tools in this list, the multiple sessions are accessed through a tabbed interface.
+As with many other remote network tools in this list, the multiple sessions are accessed through a tabbed user interface.

-The tool runs on Windows and it includes a range of communications system.
+The tool runs on Windows and it includes a range of communication systems.
 Some of these are not secure and should not be used to access remote computers over the internet.
 Examples of those insecure systems are RDP and rlogin.
 However, you can use SSH with this interface and HTTPS.
 Unfortunately, mRemoteNG doesn’t include a secure file transfer utility, however, it works well as a free SSH client.

 Bitvise SSH Client is free to use and runs on Windows.
 The tool includes both a terminal function and a file transfer system.
 The terminal emulator uses xterm, vt100, and bvterm protocols.
 The file transfer utility uses SFTP secure methods.
 Both the terminal emulator and the file transfer facility are protected by SSH authentication and encryption systems.

 Xshell is free for home use and there is a paid version for businesses.
 This tool runs on Windows, but it can communicate with Linux and Unix servers.
 Security options let you choose between SSH1 and SSH2.
 There is also an rlogin option.
 However, that doesn’t include encryption, so you would be better off sticking with the SSH session options.
-The tool is able to give you a terminal on to remote computers and it will store your credentials in encrypted format for frequently-visited servers.
+The tool is able to give you a terminal on to remote computers and it will store your credentials in encrypted format for frequently-visited remote servers.
 You can open multiple connections and switch between them, using the tabs that display at the top of the interface terminal window.

 The file transfer function that is built into Xshell uses the SFTP system, which is secure.

 SuperPuTTY is a very close copy of the original PuTTY.
-In fact, it is a replacement of the interface of PuTTY and requires the original program to be installed and operational.
+In fact, it is a replacement of the user interface of PuTTY and requires the original program to be installed and operational.
 It is an enthusiast-written utility that runs on Windows and is free to use.

-The SuperPuTTY interface enables multiple session, with each connection running in a tabbed page.
+The SuperPuTTY interface enables multiple sessions, with each connection running in a tabbed page.
 The terminal protocols that the program offers are SSH, Telnet, rlogin, and RAW.
 The SSH option is the better choice because it includes user authentication and encryption.
 Secure file transfer functions follow the SCP and SFTP methods.